diademiemi/my-docker-mods/README.md

-# Java 16 - Custom user mod for code-server
+# Custom user mod for code-server

 This mod adds a way to set a custom username and home directory to code-server, to be installed/updated during container start.